quicwg/base-drafts/draft-ietf-quic-recovery.md

   loss detection.

 kMinTLPTimeout (RECOMMENDED 10ms):
-: Minimum time in the future a tail loss probe alarm may be set for.
+: Minimum time in the future a tail loss probe timer may be set for.

 kMinRTOTimeout (RECOMMENDED 200ms):
-:  Minimum time in the future an RTO alarm may be set for.
+:  Minimum time in the future an RTO timer may be set for.

 kDelayedAckTimeout (RECOMMENDED 25ms):
 : The length of the peer's delayed ack timer.